tbarbugli/tyron/README.md

 [![Build Status](https://travis-ci.org/tbarbugli/tyron.png?cache=0)](https://travis-ci.org/tbarbugli/tyron)

-Tyron is a web app to send push events to connected clients
+Tyron is a web app for events pushing.

-A client connects to tyron and subscribes to a specific channel, tyron will keep the http connection open until something get published to that channel.

-To keep the connection count as little as possible open connection will timeout after a configurable interval of time.
+It is written in python and developed as a Flask application.

+** Gevent is required to run Tyron **

 The messaging backend utilises the redis pub/sub feature.

 Subscribe to channels
 ====================
 Clients subscribes to channel using the /<channel>/ entry point

+To keep the connection count as little as possible connections will be closed after a configurable interval of time, a predefined response body will be sent to the client.

 Publish to clients
 ==================
-To publish to a client you need to connect to redis and publish on the channel tyron subscribes (see CHANNEL_NAME setting)
+In order to publish messages you need to connect to redis and publish on the channel tyron subscribes (see CHANNEL_NAME setting)

-NOTE: The user channel is part of the message you publish to redis
+NOTE: The user channel is part of the message you publish to redis (see message format)

 Message format
 ==============
-Messages must follow this json format:
+Messages published on redis must follow this json format:

 `{"channel": "user_channel", "data": "...."}`